Cover image Time for service contracts

 The end of the warranty period is also suitable for selling service contracts

-As the product lifecycle progresses, the probability of completion decreases
+As the product life cycle progresses, the probability of completion decreases